 One of the best ways to get ready for your interview is by tackling the tough questions with a strategy.
 Luckily, you can take a strategic approach to handle tough interview questions.
 When it comes to interviewing, practice makes perfect.
 Here’s how to handle some of the top three common job interview questions that can be difficult to answer: [Read more…] about How to Handle Tough Interview Questions for Engineers

-The other day I was speaking with one of my clients who owns a small consulting engineering company.
+The other day I was speaking with one of my clients who is a consulting engineer and also the owner of a small consulting engineering company.
 In his line of work, he is often called on when his clients are in trouble with a municipality or building department.
 For example, a client may call him when a building permit has been revoked, therefore his job is to figure out why and help his client to restore the building permit to good standing so that the project may proceed.

 My client tells me that in this scenario, the owner (or his client) is always angry because of the situation they are in, which they often caused themselves.
 They never want to pay the engineer because they feel that the municipality is wrong and they are just causing them to waste money.
 Ultimately, they see the consulting engineer in this case simply as an expense; and they can’t wait to cut that expense.